brunch/brunch-guide/content/en/chapter03-conventions-and-defaults.md

 Any concatenation, minification, and generally any kind of processing step between source files and resulting files is tracked by sourcemaps.

-Every target file comes with a matching v3 multi-level sourcemap file that lets your development tools (such as your browser’s developer tools) **display and debug the original source files, right at the beginning of your build chain**, instead of the target files that are actually used by your runtime.
+Every target file comes with a matching v3 multi-level sourcemap file that lets your tools (such as your browser’s developer tools) **display and debug the original source files, right at the beginning of your build chain**, instead of the target files that are actually used by your runtime.

 This is a must-have for sane debugging.

 *Customizing: the `sourceMaps` setting can disable, or downgrade, sourcemap generation.
-But why on Earth would you want that!*
+But why on Earth would you want that!?*

 ## Watcher